- Apply online to NOVA as a degree-seeking student: http://www.nvcc.edu/admissions/apply/index.html

 - Check your VCCS student email account frequently for your application status

-Do you need to complete all entry requirements before applying to an Allied Health or Nursing program?
+Do you need to complete all entry requirements before applying to an Health Science or Nursing program?

 Yes, while requirements vary by program, you must complete prerequisite requirements by the application deadline.
 You cannot be currently enrolled when you submit your application.
 All grades must be posted to your account.